xuwkk/power_system_operation/readme.md

 # Power System Operation in Python

+## Introduction

 **We are still at the early stage of the implementation.
 There will be more functionalities and flexible I/Os coming in the future.
 Please watch us progress to have the latest update.**

+The main purpose of this repository is to provide an efficient I/O for generating the optimization problem in power system operation and host a basic set of basic power system operation formulations for the future research and teaching purpose.

 This repo contains some basic power system operations written in Python and formulated by `cvxpy`, such as:
-- Network Constrained Unit Commitment (with/out integer variables as QP/MIQP)
+- Network Constrained Unit Commitment (with/out integer variables) (finished)
-- Economic Dispatch (as QP, ongoing)
+- Economic Dispatch (finished)
 - Stochastic Unit Commitment (ongoing)

 ## Package Dependencies